 - Cut the red velvet cake (horizontally) into 3 layers.
 It's ok if the top layer has a dome shape (reserve this for the top layer of cake).
 Then cut the white cake (horizontally) to create 2 layers.
 Using a 4-inch round bowl, trace a circle with a knife in the middle of the blue layer.
 Remove the circle.
 Now cut the same size circle out of one of the white layers and cut the same size circle from the top (dome shape) red velvet layer.
 Set aside.

-- For buttercream: Place butter and shortening in a large bowl.
+- Place butter and shortening in a large bowl.
 With an electric mixer, beat on medium high for 2 minutes.
 Turn to low and gradually add half the sugar and half of the milk.
 Keep mixing until combined, then add remaining sugar and milk.
 Add vanilla.
 Once all is combined, turn mixer up to medium high and beat for 2 minutes.
 Add a few more tablespoons of milk if it's too thick.

 - Step 1 - place one red layer on a cake plate.
 Spread with frosting.